vktr274/pix2pix-maps/README.md

 ### Training 4

 Another training was set to 200 epochs and batch size was set to 1 again.
 However, we skipped the `extract_patches` step and instead we just resized the images to 256x256 using the `resize_images` function.
 The training crashed after 160 epoch due to exceeding the RAM size on Kaggle because we increased the buffer size for shuffling to 1096.
 We continued from the last checkpoint on epoch 160.
 After the next 20 epochs the training crashed again so we had to decrease the buffer size to 256 to continue training for 20 more epochs.
 In total, this training took 4 hours and 35 minutes to complete.
+By only resizing the images, the generated images suffered from lesser detail present in the training images.

 ### Training 5